Davy-Huang/Computer_Vision_Senior_Design/README.md

 vid_2_img is a program to convert video into individual frames
 	This is utilized for faster acquisition of positive and negative images for training
+	NOTE: The compiled folder contains the compiled executable for convience

 The training folder contain the a basic directory structure to prepare the indexing of positive and negative images, and creation of a vector and actual training.
 	Please read Creating_a_Cascade_of_Haar-Like_Classifiers_Step_by_Step.pdf from the Department of Computer Science, the University of Auckland for a detailed explanation.